tomsun/gittail/README.md

 GitTail attempts to use Libnotify by default, via the Python module gi.repository.Notify.

-Git is also required.
+Git is required for local repo support.

 ### Windows

-Install Growl for Windows
+To get notifications, install Growl for Windows. http://code.google.com/p/growl-for-windows/
-http://code.google.com/p/growl-for-windows/

 For remote repositories, GitTail attempts to execute the shell command "ssh".